joaompinto/claudine/README.md

 - ⚙️ Model parameters
 - 🔢 Token usage and cache metrics

-This is particularly useful when debugging tool use, cache behavior, and text editor interactions.
+This is particularly useful when debugging tool use, cache behavior, and tool interactions.
+The previous `debug_mode` parameter has been renamed to `verbose` for clarity.

 ## ⚙️ Configuration Parameters